 Thus, for Jews circumcision is a sign of the covenant that God made with Abraham and his sons Ishmael and Isaac and their descendants for future generations.

-For Muslims it is a sign or their close connection to Abraham which is also celebrated each year at the annual Hajj ceremonies.
+For Muslims, it is a sign of their close connection to Abraham which is also celebrated each year at the annual Hajj ceremonies.

 For both Muslims and Jews it is a sign that one who submits to God's commandments and covenant cannot expect a life without some pain and suffering.
 When endured for the right reasons it always leads eventually to great spiritual benefits.